danionita/ArgueSecure/README.md

 ## DEVELOPMENT PLAN
 This is a first version, still missing some functionality.
 In the near future, we plan to add:
 - extended keyword/search  functionality aimed at searching for and highlighting arguments that pertain to the same components/assets.
-- various report generation options, such as a Risk Map, a list of Countermeasures to be implemented and a list of important components, which could serve as input for a TREsPASS model.
+- various report generation options, such as a Risk Map, a list of Countermeasures to be implemented and a list of important components.